 GetResponse will also kindly give you a discount if you pay for a full year, or a further discount if you pay for two.

-On MailChimp’s lowest tier – the free one – you really can’t ask for much more in something that’ll get you started with email marketing.
+On MailChimp’s lowest tier – the free plan – you really can’t ask for much more in something that’ll get you started with email marketing or email campaigns.

 And there’s nothing better when you’re starting out with something, where you have to find your feet and figure out how it all works in your own head, than somebody offering you the basics of email marketing for free.

-You can email up to 2,000 contacts for free, which is an impressive amount.
+You can email up to 2,000 contacts for free (free Mailchimp account), which is an impressive amount.
 The main restrictions on the features offered for free are in terms of customization and data analysis.
 Realistically, if it’s you and your company’s first foray into email marketing, that’s not a bad thing.